Naming in the United States: Trends

 Baby name trends change frequently for girls and somewhat less frequently for boys.
-Boys' names tend to be more traditional, but Liam, Aiden, Logan, Mason and Jayden, are currently (as of the late 2010s) seeing a spike in popularity.
-One recent trend is place names.
-Names like London, Brooklyn, Sydney, Alexandria, Paris, and Phoenix are all seeing a spike in popularity as of the 2012 report by the Social Security Administration.
-Most place names are used for girls, but some are used for boys as well, such as Dallas.
+Boys' names tend to be more traditional, but Liam, Aiden, Logan, Mason and Jayden are currently (as of the late 2010s) seeing a spike in popularity.
+One recent trend is place names: London, Brooklyn, Sydney, Alexandria, Paris, and Phoenix are all seeing a spike in popularity as of the 2012 report by the Social Security Administration.
+Most place names are used for girls, but some are used for boys as well, such as Dallas (originally a surname).
 Other place names like Kenya, China, and Asia have been used by African Americans for years.

 Names containing "belle" or "bella" are very common, such as Isabella or Annabelle.
 Names that end in an "a" like Sophia, Mia, Olivia, and Ava are also very common for baby girls.
-Popular names inspired by nature include Luna (moon in some Romance languages), Autumn, Willow.
+Popular names inspired by nature include Luna (moon in some Romance languages), Autumn, and Willow.
 Parents who desire more traditional names for girls choose names such as Elizabeth and Eleanor, both in top 50 (as of 2017).
-With regard to boys names, traditional names such as William, James, Benjamin, Jacob, Michael, Daniel, Matthew, Henry, Joseph are very popular, and so are names strongly associated with religion, such as Noah.
+For boys, traditional names such as William, James, Benjamin, Jacob, Michael, Daniel, Matthew, Henry, Joseph are very popular, and so are names strongly associated with religion, such as Noah.

 Diversity among American names also seems to be increasing.
-In the 1950s, most babies were given a few very common names with children using nicknames to distinguish the various people with the same name.
+In the 1950s, most babies were given a few very common names, with nicknames used to distinguish the various people with the same name.
 In the decades since, the number of names being used has increased dramatically.
 It is also more common for minorities to use traditional cultural names for their children and for themselves that are obscure in the United States.
 It used to be common to choose names that were likely to fit in with the larger American culture.
 This applied to both given names and surnames.
 Research suggests that fewer immigrants change their names today upon moving to America than they once did.
 Princeton University sociologist Douglas Massey believes that immigrants felt less pressure to change their names "during the 1970s and 1980s, as immigration became more a part of American life and the civil rights movement legitimated in-group pride as something to be cultivated".

 San Diego State University professor Jean Twenge believes that the shift toward unique baby names is one facet of the cultural shift in America that values individuality over conformity.

+Computer-generated names

+In some cases, children born without a parent or guardian are given computer-generated names that are usually changed later.
+One case, that of a girl named "Unakite Thirteen Hotel", became well known because she was not given a Social Security number, making it difficult to obtain a subsequent name change to Caroline.